Gustavo Leigh: Biography

-Leigh was born in Santiago, son of Army Colonel Hernán Leigh Bañados and Laura Guzmán Cea.
-After a career as a combat pilot, President Salvador Allende named him commander-in-chief of the Air Force on August 17, 1973, disregarding the established basis of seniority.
+Leigh was born in Santiago, son of a Judge, Hernán Leigh Bañados and Laura Guzmán Cea.
+His brother Hernán Leigh Guzmán (1918–2006), was a parliamentary of the Radical Party in the 1961–1965 period.

+After a successful career as a pilot with a specialty in logistics and having reached the rank of General, President Salvador Allende named him commander-in-chief of the Air Force on August 17, 1973.
 However, Leigh was the first to sign the coup document, drafted by Vice Admiral José Toribio Merino, to depose Allende.

 Leigh quickly emerged as the toughest member in the four-man military junta.
 Just hours after the coup, Leigh vowed that the military would "eradicate the Marxist cancer from our fatherland, until the last consequences."
 It was on his personal orders, he disclosed later, that the Air Force bombarded and heavily damaged the presidential palace to put down the resistance by Allende and a small group of his followers.
 He responded to criticisms of his order to bomb the La Moneda palace saying, "It was a hard measure to take, but believe me when I say that [...] it was a measure that saved many lives, because President Allende had decided to die in La Moneda [...]."

 A fierce persecution of leftists followed, and Leigh's Air Force gained a reputation as especially implacable with dissidents.
 Leigh defended the coup, arguing that a civil war between Chileans was inevitable.
 When American President Jimmy Carter criticized the military rule in Chile in 1977, Leigh said, "He [Carter] is a hypocrite.
 He condemns Chile, but at the same time he wants closer relations with a dictatorship like Castro's in Cuba, that had led an authoritarian regime for 18 years."